-Kinney, Vanessa C., "Adult Survivorship and Juvenile Recruitment in Populations of Crawfish Frogs (Lithobates Areolatus), With Additional Consideration of the Population Sizes of Associated Pond Breeding Species" (2011).
-Electronic Theses and Dissertations.
-645. https://scholars.indianastate.edu/etds/645
+Kinney, Vanessa C., "Adult Survivorship and Juvenile Recruitment in Populations of Crawfish Frogs (Lithobates Areolatus), with Additional Consideration of the Population Sizes of Associated Pond Breeding Species" (2011).
+All-Inclusive List of Electronic Theses and Dissertations.
+2222. https://scholars.indianastate.edu/etds/2222

 This Thesis is brought to you for free and open access by Sycamore Scholars.
-It has been accepted for inclusion in Electronic Theses and Dissertations by an authorized administrator of Sycamore Scholars.
+It has been accepted for inclusion in All-Inclusive List of Electronic Theses and Dissertations by an authorized administrator of Sycamore Scholars.
 For more information, please contact dana.swinford@indstate.edu.